jp-mess/ceres-geometric-constraints/README.md

 ## Author's Introduction

 I made this repo to contain simulation and visualization scripts I use when messing around with point clouds, bundle adjustment, and camera models.
-I keep coming back to these scripts in my own work because they did turn out to be very useful (setting up a simulation environment that has correct right-hand rules, open3d frustum visualization, ceres encoding etc. is a pain in the butt).
+I keep coming back to these scripts in my own work because they did turn out to be very useful (setting up a simulation environment that has correct right-hand rules, open3d frustum visualization, ceres encoding, et cetera).
 I wrote up the documentation using ChatGPT, and the paragraphs below have ChatGPT's distinctive tone.
-I did write the code, and while it's easy to follow I know I'm not winning any awards for it.
+Please steal, mutilate and share this code for your own purposes and advancement (I do not need to be cited).